RESEARCH STARTER

 Land Use

 Forests are the most important land cover in Austria, occupying 47 percent.
 Forest growth has been on the rise, because marginal soils have been covered again by trees, while in densely populated areas forests have been increasingly pushed back.
-Dense agriculture can be found in about one-third of the land area.
-Of Austria’s total area, about 3 percent (2,300 square kilometers) is sealed for buildings, of which 70 percent are for residential and 30 percent for commercial purposes.
-Industrial zones, residential areas, and transport infrastructure in particular (roads) are the main causes for further sealing of the land.
-There has been an increasing conflict between newly developed areas and areas valuable for nature conservation (habitats for fauna and flora).
+Dense agriculture comprises about one-third of the total land area.
+Of Austria’s total area, about 3 percent (2,300 square kilometers [about 1,430 square miles]) is sealed for buildings, of which 70 percent are for residential and 30 percent for commercial purposes.
+Industrial zones, residential areas, and transport infrastructure in particular—roads—are the main causes for further sealing of the land.
+There has been an increasing conflict between newly developed areas and areas valuable for nature conservation for fauna and flora.

 The Austrian Sustainability Strategy presented by the Austrian government in 2002 aimed at reducing the "consumption" of areas to 1 hectare per day.
 However, while the consumption of land area continued a steady decrease until 2018, the consumption rates remained much higher than preferred.
 The main reasons for area consumption are expansion of construction and transportation due to changing lifestyles, income growth, large shopping malls and commercial areas at the outskirts of the cities, and lack of consistent zoning and spatial planning.
 Together with other area-consuming or -using activities—such as agriculture, forestry, and sports (golf and skiing)—only small patches of Austrian mountains and forests have remained undeveloped.
 With the sealing of large areas, the ecological functions of soil are reduced.
 While the quality of Austrian soils is generally good, there is some environmental pressure in terms of pollution and erosion.